NomicFoundation/hardhat/docs/guides/compile-contracts.md

 };
 ```

-Then run at least once `npx buidler compile --config hardhat.config.5.js`, and use `npx buidler test` as you normally would to run your tests.
+Then run at least once `npx hardhat compile --config hardhat.config.5.js`, and use `npx hardhat test` as you normally would to run your tests.

 Note that this section isn't exclusively for Solidity `5` and `6`, but also works with Solidity `4`.

-For any help or feedback you may have, you can find us in the [Buidler Support Telegram group](http://t.me/BuidlerSupport).
+For any help or feedback you may have, you can find us in the [Hardhat Support Telegram group](http://t.me/HardhatSupport).